SerJosh/oaks-taverners-cricket-club/README.md

 There were originally a few errors in my W3C Markup Validator test, this is how I fixed them.

-- I forgot to add an l to the ul element for the navagation code, for all pages, therefore I added the l to the u making it ul, I then wrote a CSS for the ul code to make sure the navagation menu stays in its place.
+- I forgot to add an "l" to the "ul" element for the navagation code, for all pages, therefore I added the "l" to the "u" making it "ul", I then wrote a CSS for the "ul" code to make sure the navagation menu stays in its place.
 This fixed the first 4 errors.

 - The next few errors had to do with the map which I developed using Google Maps iframe Generator, I removed the width, frameborder, scrolling, margin-height and margin-width from the html code as it is obsolete.
 Then I added CSS code for the Map to do what I needed it to do.
 I also removed the a href text from the map code as it was obsolete too.

-- There was also a rouge a implemented in the social links by accident, so I removed it.
+- There was also a rouge "a" implemented in the social links by accident, so I removed it.

 ![W3C Markup Validator](documentation/htmlvalidator6.png)

-So I am left with 2 warnings where its warning me that the sections lack headings, however the sections do not need the use of headings in this case.
+So I am left with 2 warnings where it's warning me that the sections lack headings, however the sections do not need the use of headings in this case.

 #### W3C CSS Validator